igncp/leaves/Readme.md

 - Vagrant

 # Big Data
-For scripts related to big data technologies, such as Hadoop or Pig, go to the `hadoop` directory.
+For scripts related to big data technologies, such as Hadoop or Pig, go to the `big-data` directory.